-Ever dreamed of sleeping in a pink castle in the French countryside?
-Meet Chateau de Chantore, a private chateau with three suites and two bedrooms draped in quintessentially French decor – from toile de jouy in the Mont Saint Michel suite (named after the view it boasts of the famous island) to 18th-century antiques in the Viscount suite.
-The property is an attraction worth visiting itself, surrounded by a 19-hectare park that includes exotic trees, bamboo jungles, rivers, lakes and 14 waterfalls.
-Guests staying there also have partial access to the castle, including the sitting room, the Chinese room, the dining room and the stables.
-The rest of the property is up for view-only through a private tour booking with its owner.
+Ever dreamt of sleeping in a pink castle in the French countryside?
+Meet Château de Chantore, a château with three suites and two bedrooms draped in quintessentially French decor – from toile de jouy in the Mont Saint-Michel suite (named after the view it boasts of the famous island) to 18th-century antiques in the Viscount suite.
+The property is an attraction worth visiting in itself, surrounded by a 47-acre (19ha) park that includes exotic trees, bamboo jungles, rivers, lakes and waterfalls.
+You’ll also have partial access to the castle, including the sitting room, Chinese room, dining room and stables.
+The rest of the property is up for view-only through a private tour booked with the owner.

-Discover the Manoir de Sens, built on the grounds of a former chateau destroyed during the Revolution, in the town of Beuvron-en-Auge, which is also known as one of The Most Beautiful Villages in France.
-The Manoir de Sens is comprised of seven bedrooms housed in a typical Norman half-timbered home alongside a stud farm where the owners, Philippe and Anne David, breed horses.
+Discover the Manoir de Sens, built on the grounds of a former château destroyed during the Revolution, in the town of Beuvron-en-Auge, which is also known as one of the Most Beautiful Villages in France.
+The Manoir de Sens comprises seven bedrooms, housed in a typical Norman half-timbered home, alongside a stud farm where the owners, Philippe and Anne David, breed horses.
 Inside, the manor is luxuriously decorated in 18th-century style and features crystal chandeliers and intricate crown moulding.